-The Parallel-Axis Theorem
+Parallel-Axis Theorem

 This theorem establishes a relationship between the moment of inertia of an area about an axis passing through the centroid of this area and the moment of inertia about an axis parallel to the centroidal axis and separated from this centroidal axis by a known distance.

 Figure 4.24 illustrates a shaded area with centroidal axes (CX) and (CY) with a differential element dA with coordinates X and Y measured in the centroidal reference.
-Another reference (xOy) having (Ox) parallel to (CX) and (Oy) parallel to (CY), is located such that a distance dx separates (Ox) and (CX) and a distance dy separates (Oy) and (CY).
+Another reference (xOy) having (Ox) parallel to (CX) and (Oy) parallel to (CY) is located such that the distance dx separates (Ox) from (CX) and a distance dy separates (Oy) from (CY).